youngtuotuo/Deep-Q-Learning-Tetris/README.md

 # Tetris-on-CNN

 .drawio files are used to draw diagram
+pygame 1.9.6
+numpy 1.17.4
+Keras 2.3.1

 ## Structure